 To fix a catalytic converter on a budget, cleaning it is the first and cheapest step.
 If that doesn’t work, check warranty coverage, explore aftermarket parts, and browse online classifieds or forums for used converters being sold by others.

-If you suspect the issue is merely a clogged converter, there may be a chance to restore its functionality by cleaning it.
+If you suspect a catalytic converter problem due to a clogged converter, there may be a chance to restore its functionality by cleaning it.
 Nonetheless, if the converter is irreparably damaged, you will need to replace it.

 The good news is that there are a few tips that can help you save your hard-earned bucks.
 So, let’s jump into what’s the cheapest way to fix catalytic converter.

-What is The Cheapest Way to Fix Catalytic Converter?
+What is The Cheapest Way to Fix Catalytic Converter That is Clogged?

-There are two cost-effective approaches to fixing a catalytic converter.
-The first option, and the cheapest, is to clean it using catalytic converter cleaner.
+There are two cost-effective approaches to fixing a catalytic converter that is dirty.
+The first option, and the cheapest, is to run a few bottles of catalytic converter cleaner through the fuel tank.

-Truth be told, catalytic converter cleaner should be used every 3,000 miles to keep the element working as designed.
-This is particularity the case if your vehicle consumes oil due.
+Truth be told, catalytic converter cleaner should be used every 3,000 miles to keep from having catalytic converter issues.
+This is particularity the case if your vehicle consumes oil, requiring frequently oil changes.

-If the initial cleaning doesn’t yield satisfactory results, you may need to remove the catalytic converter from the car and clean it manually.
+If running a few bottles of catalytic converter cleaner doesn’t yield satisfactory results, you may need to remove the catalytic converter from the car and clean it manually.
+Typically this is not a DIY car repair, and you will need to seek a professional mechanic.

-You can accomplish this by soaking the component overnight in a bucket of laundry detergent or Purple Power or similar cleaner.
+But, by soaking the catalytic material overnight in a bucket of laundry detergent or Purple Power, the cleaner will break down and dissolve deposits.

 Other Cheap Ways to Fix Catalytic Converter